KshKnsl/LocalDocu/README.md

 ### Option 1: Automated Setup (Recommended)

-Download the unified backend executable from [GitHub Releases](https://github.com/KshKnsl/MinorProject/releases):
+Download the unified backend zip from [GitHub Releases](https://github.com/KshKnsl/LocalDocu/releases):

-- **Universal**: `backend-unified` (works on Windows, macOS, and Linux)
+- **Universal**: `backend-unified.zip` (works on Windows, macOS, and Linux)

-Run the executable - it will automatically:
+Extract the zip file and run the executable inside - it will automatically:
 - Detect your operating system
 - Install Python dependencies
 - Set up Ollama with the official install script